Tim Scott launches 2024 presidential bid seeking optimistic contrast with other top rivals

 He has long said his current term, which runs through 2029, would be his last.

-On Monday, Scott again rejected the notion that the country is inherently racist.
-He has routinely repudiated the teaching of critical race theory, an academic framework that presents the idea that the nation’s institutions maintain the dominance of white people.
+Scott has long rejected the notion that the country is inherently racist.
+He's also routinely repudiated the teaching of critical race theory, an academic framework that presents the idea that the nation’s institutions maintain the dominance of white people.

-If Scott is successful, he would be the first Black person to win the Republican presidential nomination and the second elected to the presidency, following Barack Obama in 2008.

-Other Republicans are still deciding whether to wade into the presidential race, including former Vice President Mike Pence, former New Jersey Gov. Chris Christie and Miami Mayor Francis Suarez.
+“Today, I’m living proof that America is the land of opportunity and not a land of oppression,” he said Monday.

 Weissert reported from Washington.
 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP

-Note: This story has been updated to correct the spelling of the DNC chair's first name.
-It is Jaime, not Jamie.